RakhithJK/dbeaver-dbeaver-wiki/Data-transfer-email.md

 **Note: Following feature is available in [Enterprise](Enterprise-Edition) and [Ultimate](Ultimate-Edition) editions only.**

-DBeaver offers a way to send exported data via [Data Transfer](Data-transfer) to E-Mail.
+DBeaver offers a way to send data exported via [Data Transfer](Data-transfer) by E-Mail.

 ### SMTP profile configuration